Will Duke cover the spread vs. Arkansas? Betting Trends, Record ATS

 Duke vs. Arkansas: Betting Trends, Record ATS, Home/Road Splits - November 29

-The No. 7 Duke Blue Devils (5-1) will attempt to extend a four-game win streak when they visit the Arkansas Razorbacks (4-3) on Wednesday, November 29, 2023 at Bud Walton Arena as 4.5-point favorites.
-The contest airs at 9:15 PM ET on ESPN.
-The matchup's over/under is set at 150.5.
+The Arkansas Razorbacks (4-3) are 4.5-point underdogs as they look to stop a three-game home losing streak when they square off against the No. 7 Duke Blue Devils (5-1) on Wednesday, November 29, 2023 at Bud Walton Arena.
+The game airs at 9:15 PM ET on ESPN.
+The matchup's over/under is 149.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!